barfowl/OpenSubdiv/documentation/bfr_overview.rst

 entire ring around the boundary separately from those of the interior if desired.
-While the ordering of coords in the interior is not defined (and so not to be relied upon), the ordering of the boundary coords is specifically fixed to support the correllation of potentially shared coords between faces.
+While the ordering of coords in the interior is not defined (and so not to be relied upon), the ordering of the boundary coords is specifically fixed to support the correlation of potentially shared coords between faces.

 The Tessellation class is completely independent of the Surface class.